Chart Color Schemes

 Guildford features high concentrations of group households, with a fairly typical median household size

-Family households constitute 71.9% of all households, including 38.9% couples with children, 16.3% couples without children, and 14.8% single parent families.
-Non-family households account for the remaining 28.1%, with lone person households at 23.8% and group households comprising 4.3%.
-The median household size is 3.1 people, which aligns with the Greater Sydney average.
+Family households comprise 71.9% of all households, consisting of 38.9% couples with children, 16.3% couples without children, and 14.8% single parent families.
+Non-family households make up the remaining 28.1%, with lone person households at 23.8% and group households comprising 4.3% of the total.
+The median household size is 3.1 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households